-The most common illness for travelers in Central Asia is diarrhea or constipation.
-Make sure to always wash your hands before eating, ease yourself into the dietary habits of the region by mixing fruits and homemade meals with restaurant food, and pack some basic medicine like Motilium and Imodium for when the shit hits the fan.
+The most common illnesses for travelers in Central Asia are diarrhea or constipation.
+Make sure to always wash your hands before eating, ease yourself into the dietary habits of the region by mixing fruits and homemade meals with restaurant food, wash market produce carefully and pack some basic medicine like Motilium and Imodium in case the shit hits the proverbial fan.

-Malaria: There are occasional cases of malaria in summer in Tajikistan, in the Khatlon region on the border with Afghanistan (see the area in deep red here).
+Malaria: There are occasional cases of malaria in summer in Tajikistan, in the Khatlon region on the border with Afghanistan, an area that sees very few travelers.
 Transmission season generally lasts from May to October.
-Above 2500m you are safe. (more info at WHO).
+Above 2500m you are safe.
 Bring DEET for travel in the region.
 If you are going to Khatlon, you should consider antimalarials.

 Tick-borne encephalitis: Every year a few people die after contracting tick-borne encephalitis.
 We advise to get vaccinated if you plan to do any hiking, as popular places like Ala-Archa near Bishkek or the mountains around Almaty and Shymkent are known to harbour this disease.

 Hepatitis A: Occurs all over the region and you should be vaccinated.